OTIENO272/portfolioupdate/README.md

 My portfolio ,web-based😊✔😊
+<>
-Built using Vanila Js,HTML and
+Built using Vanila Js,HTML and css